adowlin/spookathon-team7/README.md

 * [Git](https://git-scm.com/) - Distributed Version Control tool to store versions of files and track changes.
 * [GitPod](https://gitpod.io/) - Workspace IDE.
-* [GitHub](https://github.com/) - Hosting service used to manage my Git repositories.
+* [GitHub](https://github.com/) - Hosting service used to manage the Git repositories.

 **Resources**

 * [Balsamiq](https://balsamiq.com/) was used to create the site's wireframes.
 * [Font Awesome](https://fontawesome.com/) was used for the [arrow down](https://fontawesome.com/v5.15/icons/angle-double-down?style=solid) and [arrow up](https://fontawesome.com/v5.15/icons/angle-double-up?style=solid) icons on the site's buttons.
-* [Inscape](https://inkscape.org/) a free and open-source vector graphics editor used to create vector images.
+* [Inkscape](https://inkscape.org/) a free and open-source vector graphics editor used to create vector images.
 * [Adobe Spark](https://spark.adobe.com/sp/)
 * [Adobe Illustrator](https://www.adobe.com/ie/products/illustrator.html) was used to edit some of the artwork.
 * [Canva](https://www.canva.com/) was used to create some of the artwork.